-- At least two SATA hard drives or M.2 SSDs (Note 1) (to ensure optimal performance, it is recommended that

-you use two hard drives with identical model and capacity).
-(Note 2)
+- At least two SATA hard drives or M.2 SSD (Note).
+(To ensure optimal performance, it is recommended that you use two hard drives with identical model and capacity).

 - · Windows setup disk.

 - · Motherboard driver disk.

-- · A USB thumb drive.
+- · A USB flash drive.

 Configuring the Onboard SATA Controller